e3la/i2dc/README.md

 # instagram2digitalcommons
 Vibe coded a tool for taking an instagram archive zip and transforming it into bepress ingestible files with metadata in colab.
-The avante guard technique of [vibecoding](https://en.wikipedia.org/wiki/Vibe_coding) is being put to use because I know enough python to be dangerous.
+The avante guard technique of [vibe coding](https://en.wikipedia.org/wiki/Vibe_coding) is being put to use because I know enough python to be dangerous.

 # 📸 instagram2digitalcommons